 Also within the Foundation's music programs is Pianos About Town, which involves "local artists painting murals on pianos at the Art in Action Stage in Old Town Square where the public can watch the creative process and interact with the artists."
-They also support the Bohemian Nights Festival, and the Little Kids Rock project, which provides music education to disadvantaged public schools.
+It also supports the Bohemian Nights Festival.
+The Muse program “awards up to $20,000 to eligible 501 (c)(3) organizations serving the Northern Colorado area (defined as Larimer and Weld Counties).”

-The Little Kids Rock project is done in partnership with public school districts and provides interested teachers with two-day training workshops where they "meet other music and general education teachers from their district and learn how to teach music the Little Kids Rock way."
+The Little Kids Rock project, which provides music education to disadvantaged public schools, is done in partnership with public school districts and provides interested teachers with two-day training workshops where they "meet other music and general education teachers from their district and learn how to teach music the Little Kids Rock way."
 Teachers then receive a donation of curricula and resources, including "all of the instruments necessary to run a rockin’ music program right in their schools!"
 For a list of locations the program serves, click here and for more info on how to apply, click here.